ShadyNabil8/chess_game/README.md

 * You can reserve initial size for the vector using ```reserve()``` to reduce recopying.
 * ```clear()``` set size to zero and also delete all the data.

+6. If there is an enum inside the class defination, it is only accessed inside the class difination and subclasses definations.
+Or use ```::``` to access it outside.